arnavdaryani/MarketPlace-Application/README.md

 ## Instructions on how to run and compile
 <p> Begin by compiling all the classes. <br>
-<b>The main method of the program is located in the Marketplace class.
-Run the main method to begin the program.</b> <br>
+<b>The main method of the program is located in the Marketplace and MarketplaceServer classes.
+Run the MarketplaceServer class and then the Marketplace class to begin the program.
+If you wish to test the multithreading functionality, you can run the Marketplace class more than once to open as many different windows as you like.</b> <br>
 Interact with the program by entering the integer number of the option you would like to select. <br>
 Eg., When you start the program, this is what is printed in the console: <br>
 <i>"Welcome to the marketplace! <br>